 Bacterial meningitis is a serious medical condition, but it is 100% treatable if doctors follow procedure.
 Doctors should carefully review a patient’s symptoms, run the proper tests, rule out similar diseases like viral meningitis or influenza, and administer antibiotics as soon as possible.
 Failing to follow proper procedures or misdiagnosing a patient can lead to traumatic injuries to the patient, including brain damage, hearing loss, and other disabilities, as well as death.

-If you or someone you love suffered meningitis due to medical negligence, reach out to our team at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you or someone you love suffered meningitis due to medical negligence, reach out to our team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our experienced New York meningitis misdiagnosis attorneys can review the cause of your injuries and advocate for full compensation from the at-fault hospital.
 We have more than 50 years of experience investigating medical malpractice claims and can provide the strong legal representation you need during this difficult time.
 To get a free case evaluation, call us at (212) 986-7353.

 Meningitis is a type of inflammation that impacts the membranes around the brain and spinal cord, resulting in severe swelling that can cause serious injuries and long-term medical conditions.
 Meningitis is typically caused by a viral or bacterial infection, but can also occur due to parasites or fungus.
 While every case is serious, bacterial meningitis can be deadly and should be treated immediately.